+Paper towels lead a brief and unglamorous life.
 When it comes to slurping up spills, some paper towels really deliver, some don't.
-Among the 18 products we tested, three Bounty products were best, but a fourth version absorbed less than its brand mates.
-Prices ranged widely, from less than two dollars to more than four per 100 square feet, but you needn't pay top dollar.
-Walmart's Great Value Strong & Absorbent cost $2.09 per 100 square feet and was very good overall.
+Among the products we tested, prices ranged widely, from less than two dollars to more than four per 100 square feet, but you needn't pay top dollar.
+Some store brands offered impressive absorbency,scrubbing, and strength at a good price.

 As for "green" claims, there are currently few or no governmental regulations for many of the claims on paper towels.
 But "recycled" claims do have some merit, so it's a good idea to look for a high percentage of post-consumer recycled content.

 You probably know you can prevent cross-contamination after handling raw chicken and meat by using paper towels and hot, soapy water to clean kitchen countertops and cutting boards.
 Here are five more uses for paper towels and five things you shouldn't use them for, even in a pinch.